meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 export const localMode = process.env.REACT_APP_LOCAL === "true";
 ```

-When spinning up the app locally, set this REACT_APP_LOCAL to "true", and when building it as a chrome extension, change it to "false" (or comment out the line, or change it to literally any other string... .env vars aren't imported as boolean, it's just a string).
+When spinning up the app locally, set this REACT_APP_LOCAL to "true", and when building it as a Chrome extension, change it to "false".

-In StickyNotes.js, let's use another `useEffect` hook to `set()` our `notes` data to chrome storage on a note edit.
-We are going to organize our notes by URL; each URL will have it's own unique set of notes that the React app will save to and retrieve from chrome storage.
+In StickyNotes.js, let's use another `useEffect` hook to `set()` our `notes` data to Chrome storage on a note edit.
+We will organize our notes by URL; each URL will have it's own unique set of notes that the React app will save to and retrieve from Chrome storage.
 Remember to import `localMode` from `constants.js` at the top of the file.

 Let's also add a `useEffect` to access the stored notes data for the URL in question, if there is any.